mouseandthebillionaire/RAGE/relatedWork.md

 Austin's classification of music games as either procedural/conceptual is very interesting, but less pertinent to this current project.
 There are a couple of additional essays from this collection (*The Cambridge Companion to Video Game Music*) that I may add to the list as they seem more useful, but I will wait until I actually read to make sure they are a good fit.
 These are Richard Stevens' "The Inherent Conflicts of Musical Interactivity in Video Games," and Elizabeth Medina-Gray's "Interacting with Soundscapes: Music, Sound Effects and Dialogue in Video Games" And dare I even *suggest* Dana Plank's "Audio and the Experience of Gaming: A Cognitive-Emotional Approach to Video Game Sound"..?

+### Benjamin, W. "The Work of Art in the Age of Mechanical Reproduction," 1936[^0]

+_"Earlier much futile thought had been devoted to the question of whether photography is an art.
+The primary question—whether the very invention of photography had not transformed the entire nature of art—was not raised.
+Soon the film theoreticians asked the same ill-considered question with regard to the film."_ (15)

+How telling that the same thing has passed for a) tv, b) comic books, c) video games.
+In general, this is the main takeaway for me from this essay.
+Not entirely helpful in the reflective/contemplative games discussion, but still fascinating.
+(Similarly, Benjamin's explanation of Duhamel's critiques of film on p.
+33. -- "a pastime for helots, a diversion for uneducated").

+_"The audience’s identification with the actor is really an identification with the camera.
+Consequently the audience takes the position of the camera; its approach is that of testing."_ (18)

+I like this claim, and it makes me wonder if there isn't some thought to be thunk about how this works in an interactive (i.e game) setting.
+Camera still, obviously, but also other things (freedom, challenge, etc) that complicate this.

+Also fairly unrelated, but section XIII in which Benjamin discusses psychology and its impact on the permanence of words spoken between people ("Fifty years ago, a slip of the tongue passed more or less unnoticed") is fascinating, especially when we think about this from the present context of social media / digital traces of ourselves online.

+_"it is difficult to say which is more fascinating, its artistic value or its value for science To demonstrate the identity of the artistic and scientific uses of photography which heretofore usually were separated will be one of the revolutionary functions of the film."_ (29)

+Can the same be said of computers and games (or software)?

+_"One of the foremost tasks of art has always been the creation of a demand which could be fully satisfied only later"_ (30) 😻

+_"Distraction and concentration form polar opposites which may be stated as follows: A man who concentrates before a work of art is absorbed by it.
+He enters into this work of an the way legend tells of the Chinese painter when he viewed his finished painting.
+In contrast, the distracted mass absorbs the work of art.
+This is most obvious with regard to buildings.
+Architecture has always represented the prototype of a work of art the reception of which is consummated by a collectivity in a state of distraction.
+The laws of its reception are most instructive"_ (33)

+The Penguin edition has "the person who stands in *contemplation* before a work of art" here, which obviously grabs my attention.
+And it raises a good distinction: concentration v. contemplation.
+Are the masses concentrating on games?
+Additionally, the image of the masses absorbing the work into themselves is poetically salient, and feels true with video games.
+They leave the hand of the creator and become something else, sometimes unintended.
+The audience isn't informed?
+Something to dwell on here.

+_"The public is an examiner, but an absent-minded one."_ (35)

+[^0]: note: all pasted quotes are from [this translation](https://web.mit.edu/allanmc/www/benjamin.pdf) rather than the Penguin great ideas edition (thogh page numbers are for the Penguin version)
 ### Bermudez, J. Introduction to *Transcending Architecture*, 2015

 Some really nice thoughts in here.
 Bermudez's definition of architecture that "transcends" feels particularly helpful: